ippontech/blog-usa/posts/automated-api-testing-with-postman.md

 image: https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2020/01/Ippon_Javers.jpg
 ---

-Introduction:
-Postman breef introduction
-Postman is used by all the developers to develop and test api let's automate
-Cucumber comparaison ?
-What is automated testing?
-Why automate your API tests?
-Consumer-Driven contract tests

 # What is wrong with Cucumber?

 In short, nothing is wrong with Cucumber.
 For a long time now many of us have been productively using Cucumber or one of its variations for Acceptance Test Driven Development (ATDD).
 The English-written tests are the gates to our applications which keep breaking changes out of the codebase.
 This approach of bridging the business and development sides is going to continue even after this blog.
 Yet, hardly every Product Owner is actively writing and maintaining these tests on their projects.
 Only the high-level test results come up anyway when the CI/CD pipeline runs, so developers are often needed to investigate no matter what.